Β-Santalol

 β-Santalol is an organic compound that is classified as a sesquiterpene.
 It comprises about 20% of the oil of sandalwood, the major component being α-santalol.
 In 2002, about 60 tons of sandalwood oil were produced by steam distillation of the heartwood of Santalum album.
+It is used in perfumery as a fixative, modifier and dominant (central accord).

 Because of concerns about the sustainability of sandalwood tree cultivation, scientists have developed routes to α-santalol and β-santalol via fermentation, including using Rhodobacter sphaeroides.
-BASF launched its version, Isiobionic Santalol, in July 2020.
+BASF launched its version under their Isobionics brand in July 2020.